natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.7.3
+- Fixed extension methods not appearing after method calls with parameters, and after variables enclosed in parentheses.
+- Fixed certain extension method options sometimes not appearing

 ### 0.7.2
 - Fixed completions not appearing after the `in` keyword (relevant for `foreach` loops).
 - Fixed extension methods not appearing for fully qualified paths.